cypheron/xna_rpkgman/README.md

 * To start in foreground (e.g. in `screen`): `node index.js`
 * To start in background: `nohup node index.js &`

-#### Configuratio:
+#### Configuration:
 Edit `config.json`:
-* pkgfolder: Full path to the folder containing your pkg files (must be accessible from server)
+* pkgfolder: Full path to the folder containing your pkg files, must be accessible from server!
-* myip: Set ip address of your server
+* myip: IP address of your server
-* ps4ip: Set ip address of your PS4
+* ps4ip: IP address of your PS4

 optional:
 * myport: Change port of server / landing page